-- For the Store Receipt field, choose whether you want Stripe to send a receipt to the visitor when they submit.
+- For the Stripe Receipt field that shows within the Other Settings towards the bottom of the page, choose whether you want Stripe to send a receipt to the visitor when they submit.
 We recommend leaving this set to “Do not send receipt” and instead sending a thank you email notification from your form since it can be customized much more than an automated receipt.

 If you chose Subscription from the Transaction Type dropdown, be sure to adjust the following settings.